Make Any Free AI Think Like Fable — Anthropic Published the Exact Prompts (I Tested It)

 02

-Task Packet
+Task packet

-Use "Task Packet" to locate the part of the agentic engineering workflow the video is demonstrating.
+Use "Task packet" to locate the part of the agentic engineering mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 6:56, where the video says: “everything.
 Anthropic's instruction is key.
 When the user is describing a problem or asking a question, rather than requesting a change, the deliverable is your assessment.
 Report your findings and stop.
 It makes the model listen before it...”

 03

-Turn "Agent Run" into the reusable artifact for this lesson: A task packet that a coding agent could execute without wandering.
+Turn "Context" into the reusable artifact for this lesson: A task packet and review rubric that a coding agent could execute without wandering.
 This is where watching becomes something you can inspect and reuse.

 04